 The morning drive sets the standard for the day, so expect inspiring views at Cape Point and the Cape of Good Hope with their rich fynbos flora and the inevitable baboon spotting.
 Keep your eyes peeled for the Cape Mountain zebra, ostriches, the elusive eland and sugarbirds.
 Once you’ve had your fix of the great outdoors, you’ll head to the delightful Kalk Bay, filled with local talent, vintage bric-a-brac and pristine views.
 Make a stop at Kalkies in the Kalk Bay Harbour, where you could indulge in a classic South African fish and “slap chips” (you know, the deliciously oily ones).
 Or treat yourself to a local brew at The Brass Bell, with waves crashing against the windows and views second to none.

 As you meander into the afternoon, the Atlantic coastline hugs cloud-capped mountains at the seaside town of Muizenberg where you'll stop briefly to explore and ‘shark spot’ from shore.
 In the blink of an eye - on the road to Stellenbosch - the backdrop flattens and turns the tell-tale green of wine country, rich with fine wines, farm stalls and homemade goodies.
 Stellenbosch, with its distinctive Cape Dutch architecture and rich history, delivers ‘quaint’ in spades and is the perfect spot for an historic journey.
 Saunter through the historic oak-lined streets, making stops along the way to taste local flavours such as “droëwors” and rusks, and learn about the charming history of over 300 years.
 Settle in for the night in this vibrant town, free to spend your evening at leisure.
 Backpacker guests may overnight in Cape Town on certain occasions.

 Overnight accommodation included according to your selected stay package.
 Subject to availability.

-In contrast to the stark whites of the old Dutch architecture and surrounding farmlands, the modest, yet colourful buildings and corrugated lean-tos in Kayamandi township illustrate the diversity of our beautiful country.
-Pop in at Mama Swartbooi’s house, where you’ll be treated to tea or home-made ginger beer and an array of local Xhosa treats such as amagwinya (vetkoek) and chakalaka.
-Be swept away by the stories of the diverse history of the area as Mama Swartbooi shares fond memories of the past.
+In contrast to the stark whites of the old Dutch architecture and surrounding farmlands, the modest, yet colourful buildings in Kayamandi township illustrate the diversity of our beautiful country.
+Set off toward the colourful lean-to houses where you’ll be treated to colourful stories, tea or home-made gingerbeer and an array of local Xhosa treats such as amagwinya (vetkoek) and chakalaka.